Develop-X/AWS/AWS Certified Solutions Architect/07_VPC.md

 ## NAT Instance & NAT Gateway

+- **A NAT (Network Address Translation) instance is, like a bastion host, an EC2 instance that lives in your public subnet.
+A NAT instance, however, allows your private instances outgoing connectivity to the internet while at the same time blocking inbound traffic from the internet.**

   - **NAT Instance** is one EC2 instance.
 You are responsible for performance management, scale out and security groups.
   - **NAT Gateway** is a managed service.